BWI - SFO

 • Which airline alliances offer flights from Baltimore to San Francisco?

-Star Alliance is the only airline alliance operating flights between Baltimore and San Francisco.
+oneworld, SkyTeam, and Star Alliance are the airline alliances operating flights between Baltimore and San Francisco, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from Baltimore to San Francisco?